-If a complaint has been considered in accordance with the three stages of this Procedure, but the complainant is still not satisfied, then the complainant can make a complaint to the Department for Education (DfE)
+If a complaint has been considered in accordance with the three stages of this Procedure, but the complainant is still not satisfied, then the complainant can make a complaint to the Education and Skills Funding Agency (ESFA).

-The DfE will normally only consider a complaint after this Complaints Procedure has been exhausted.
+The ESFA will normally only consider a complaint after this Complaints Procedure has been exhausted.

-The DfE cannot review or overturn decisions about complaints made by the school or the Trust; they can only investigate whether the school and/or Trust has considered the complaint appropriately and may request the Trust to re- consider the complaint or to review its procedure.
+The ESFA cannot review or overturn decisions about complaints made by the school or the Trust; they can only investigate whether the school and/or Trust has considered the complaint appropriately and may request the Trust to re- consider the complaint or to review its procedure.

-If a complainant wishes to refer their complaint to the DfE, they should visit How DfE handles complaints about academies for further information and the address to which to send their complaint.
+If a complainant wishes to refer their complaint to the ESFA, they should write to: